Omid Ahmadisafa: Biography

 Omid Ahmadi Safa was born in 1992 in Tehran.
-He is martial artist and a former member of Iran's national boxing and kickboxing teams, who has won medals in boxing and kickboxing.
-Safa's asylum in Germany was published in the media on November 5, 2021.
+He is a martial artist and a former member of Iran's national boxing and kickboxing teams, who has won medals in boxing and kickboxing.
+He was forced to leave Iran, and his asylum in Germany was published in the media on November 5, 2021.
+As part of the Refugee Olympic Team, he competed in boxing at the 2024 Olympic Games in Paris.
+Now, thanks to the International Olympic Committee (IOC) Refugee Athlete Scholarship, he is training in boxing with the German National Team.